smicaelos/PHP-DataGrid-with-Navigator-2.0/README.md

 # PHP-DataGrid-with-Navigator-2.0

-PHP DataGrid with Navigator 2.0 is a PHP 3 and 5 datagrid with navigator to browse datagrid pages.
+PHP DataGrid with Navigator 2.0 is a PHP 3 datagrid with navigator to browse datagrid pages.
 It performes querys in MySQL format.

 Datagrid Nav 2.0 displays your querys in a configurable datagrid table.